gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 50: Call(), Apply() and Bind()

-All functions hace access to a call, apply and bind method.
+All functions have access to a call, apply and bind method.

-**Call** invokes a function with the scope of the object that we pass and let's us pass comma separated parameters.
+**Call** invokes a function with the scope of the object that we pass and lets us pass comma-separated parameters.

-**Apply** is the same thing as call but we pass the parameters as an array.
-An array is more useful specially under mathematical circumstances.
+**Apply** is the same thing as a call but we pass the parameters as an array.
+An array is more useful, especially under mathematical circumstances.

-**Bind** doesn't invoke the function, it actually creates a copy of the function we are calling and passes the context of an object.
+**Bind** doesn't invoke the function, it creates a copy of the function we are calling and passes the context of an object.

 ```javascript
 var person = {